j-a-s-d/gson-ace/README.md

     + added ace.gson.builders package
     + added ace.gson.Json class
     + added ace.gson package
+    + configured to depend on GSON 2.3.1
+    + configured to depend on Ace 0.3.6
     + configured to build with the JDK 1.5 platform
     + created the project